pixa-pics/SuperJSONatural/README.md

 ![MIT](https://img.shields.io/badge/license-MIT-green)

 JSON yet, lighter & faster with the support of all JS TypedArray!
 It uses a Base64 optimized algorithm...
+And for pack/unpack serialization it use a JSON lookup table on a appended buffer to the json also encoded inside a buffer, up to 5x faster!

+If you use larger TypedArray than buffer, simply use pack/unpack and work with ArrayBuffer.
+Meanwhile if you can't, the good old stringify/parse function will works fine based on String!

 ![npm](https://img.shields.io/npm/dw/superjsonatural?label=NPM%20DOWNLOAD&logo=NPM)